SimplGy/obsidian-open-file-by-magic-date/README.md

 ## Summary

-Lets you open a specific file that matches a flexible date pattern.
+A quick way to open files that match a date pattern.

+If you're trying to open a "weekly note" file or something similar, you're in the right place.
+This plugin has some flexibility that I couldn't find elsewhere.

-I use this to open the note which the date of the "most recent monday", but you could use it for any datestamped file.
+My use case: Open the note for "most recent monday".
+But, you can use it for any datestamped filename.

 ![screenshot](./magic-date-screenshot.png)

 ## Use Cases

-- [x] open a file with a specific date pattern like `{YYYY-MM-DD} foo.md` with a single keypress
+- [x] Open a file by any date pattern you can think of -- eg: `{YYYY-MM-DD} foo.md`
+- [x] Open files with a single keystroke
-- [x] Support specifying "the most recent monday" in these patterns for the weekly note use case. eg: `weekly notes/{mon: YYYY-MM-DD} week.md` with a single keypress
+- [x] Support anchoring on arbitrary days of the week, like "most recent monday". eg: `weekly notes/{mon: YYYY-MM-DD} week.md`
+- [x] Support multiple files. eg: `{MMMM} monthly note` and `{YYYY} yearly note`
 - [ ] Support specifying a search query, then open the first file that matches the query

 ## Installing